Can I Eat Expired Chia Pudding Mix?

 Can I eat Chia Pudding Mix if it's been at room temperature?

 Chia Pudding Mix is safe to eat if left at room temperature for up to 2 hours.
 Beyond that, the risk of bacterial growth increases.
-If it has been longer, discard the mix to prevent foodborne illness.
+If it has been longer, discard the mix to reduce the risk of foodborne illness.

 Does the type of container affect Chia Pudding Mix shelf life?